-The Company's corporate citizenship and regulatory compliance are governed in accordance with its legislative responsibilities as set out by the JSE Listings Requirements (if applicable); and the framework set by the Board of Absa Group Limited (Group Board) (if applicable).
+The Company's corporate citizenship and regulatory compliance are governed in accordance with the framework set by the Board of Absa Group Limited (Group Board) (if applicable).
 The Board in conjunction with the Social and Ethics Committee are responsible to review, develop and align policies to enhance and ensure the company remains a good corporate citizen.